 Compile and link options for bldrtn

-Compi ile options:
+Compil e options:

-%BLDC0 MP%
+BLDCOM -

 Variable for the compiler.
 The default is c1, the Microsoft Visual C++ compiler.
 It can be also set to ic1, the Intel C++ Compiler for 32-bit and 64-bit applications, or ec1, the Intel C++ Compiler for Itanium 64-bit applications.

 -Zi Enable debugging information

 -0d Disable optimizations.
 It is easier to use a debugger with optimization off.

 -c Perform compile only; no link.
 The batch file has separate compile and link steps.

 -W2 Set warning level.

--DWIN3 2

-Compiler option necessary for Windows operating systems.
+-DWIN32 Compiler option necessary for Windows operating systems.

 -MD Link using MSVCRT.LIB

+Link op

 link Use the 32-bit linker.

 -debug Include debugging information.

--out:%1.d]]

-Build a .DLL file.
+-out:%1 .dll Build a .DLL file.

 %1.obj Include the object file.

-utilcli.obj

-Include the utility object file for error-checking.
+utilcli . obj Include the utility object file for error-checking.

-db2api.lib

-Link with the DB2 API library.
+db2api. l ib Link with the DB2 API library.

--def:%1.def

-Use the module definition file.
+-def:%1 .def Use the module definition file.

-/delayload:db2app.dll

-Used to ensure that db2app.dl1 is not loaded until the first call to a DB2 API.
+/delayl bad:db2app.dl1 Used to ensure that db2app.dl1 is not loaded until the first call to a DB2 API.
 This is required when using the db2SelectDB2Copy API.

+nstall.lib Library to statically link in your application if you need to select a particular DB2 copy that is installed on the computer using the db2SelectDB2Copy API.
+Note: to use this functionality, you need to either dynamically load db2app.dll or use the /delayload:db2app.dll option of your compiler and call the db2SelectDB2Copy API prior to running any other DB2 API's.

+Refer to your compiler documentation for additional compiler options.